MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlregisterfilesystemfiltercallbacks.md

 <i>CompletionStatus</i>
 </td>
 <td>
 An NTSTATUS value that receives the final completion status and information about the operation.

+<b>CompletionStatus</b> can be set by the PostQueryOpen callback to fail the operation, since post callbacks have no return value.
+This is primarily used so the PostQueryOpen callback can return STATUS_FLT_DISALLOW_FSFILTER_IO to request fallback to the slow path.
+Doing so causes the I/O manager to service the request by performing an open/query/close of the file.

+Similarly, the PreQueryOpen callback can return STATUS_FLT_DISALLOW_FSFILTER_IO to request fallback to the slow path.
 </td>
 </tr>